Health and Safety Policy for Gardening Chislehurst

 We are committed to ensuring that all Chislehurst gardeners and contractors understand their responsibilities.
 Everyone who works for or with our company must take reasonable care of their own health and safety and that of others who may be affected by their actions.
 This policy applies to all gardening, groundskeeping and landscaping activities performed by our teams in residential and commercial properties throughout the service area.

-Team briefing outdoors before starting garden maintenance work The objectives of the policy are to: identify and control foreseeable hazards; provide training, instruction and supervision; maintain equipment in a safe condition; and ensure effective systems for reporting and investigating incidents.
+A close-up image of a person tending to a sunflower plant in a garden, with soil in a rectangular planter box, surrounded by lush green foliage and other plants.
+The individual is wearing a white long-sleeved shirt and a black wristwatch, carefully examining or supporting the sunflower's stem and leaves.
+The background features additional greenery, indicating a well-maintained outdoor garden space, which could be part of a residential garden in Chislehurst or nearby area.
+The scene is illuminated by natural daylight, emphasizing the vibrant green leaves, bright yellow sunflower buds, and healthy soil, reflecting outdoor gardening activities consistent with professional gardening services in the local area.
+The objectives of the policy are to: identify and control foreseeable hazards; provide training, instruction and supervision; maintain equipment in a safe condition; and ensure effective systems for reporting and investigating incidents.
 We will carry out regular risk assessments for routine and non-routine tasks and use these assessments to inform method statements and safe systems of work for each project.

 Roles, Responsibilities and Training